Marie Howe: Literary themes and style

 Her first collection, The Good Thief (1988), was made philosophical and reflective with the incorporation of Biblical and mythical allusions.
 Margaret Atwood, who chose this book for the National Poetry Series, praised Howe’s “poems of obsession that transcend their own dark roots.”
 Additionally, Stanley Kunitz noted, “Her long, deep-breathing lines address the mysteries of flesh and spirit, in terms accessible only to a woman who is very much of our time and yet still in touch with the sacred.”
 Such an esteemed review justified the selection of The Good Thief for the Lavan Younger Poets Prize from the American Academy of Poets.

 A year after the publication of her first poetry book (1989), Howe’s brother John died from AIDS.
 According to Howe in an AGNI interview, “John’s living and dying changed my aesthetic completely.”
 Consequently in 1997, she published a second collection, What the Living Do, as an elegy for John which reflected a new style.
-Stripped of metaphors, her writing was described as “a transparent, accessible documentary of loss” by the Poetry of Foundation.
+Stripped of metaphors, her writing was described as “a transparent, accessible documentary of loss” by the Poetry Foundation.

 In 2008, Howe distanced herself from the personal narrative and returned to the spiritual style in The Kingdom of Ordinary Time.
 This is most representative of Howe’s style now, a balance between the ordinary and unordinary.
 It is best put by playwright Eve Ensler, who describes her poems as “a guide to living on the brink of the mystical and the mundane.”